scottcrossen/PersonalSite/README.md

 This repository is my personal website that lists my credentials, projects and blog posts.
 It is written in react, redux, SCSS, react-router, markdown, and some custom webpack loaders.
-It is hosted statically on google cloud.
+It is hosted statically on google cloud and maintained by myself -- Scott Leland Crossen

 ### Getting Started